5. In Love With Spring: My Novel Online

 Mandy hugged her.
 “It does so matter, it matters to me!”

-Mom caught her breath when she saw Mandy in the gown; delicate blue with a sweetheart neckline, and a wide waistband that accentuated Mandy’s tiny waist, and a full skirt.
+WITH A GIGGLE, Mandy swirled, showing off her gown; delicate blue with a sweetheart neckline, it had a wide waistband that accentuated Mandy’s tiny waist, and a full skirt.

 “Yeah.
 Only a guy with no class would do something like that.”

 “Oh Jules.”
-Mandy, so grateful for the dress, couldn’t be annoyed at her sour sister.
+Mandy, so grateful for the dress, couldn’t be annoyed.
 “Thank you so much for the loan!”

-Allie said, “So, how’d you save up a hundred dollars?”
+Allie said, “How’d you save up a hundred dollars?”

 “But how’d you save up—”